Behaviorism: Education

-B. F. Skinner's book Verbal Behavior (1957) does not quite emphasize on language development, but to understand human behavior.
-Additionally, his work serves in understanding social interactions in the child's early developmental stages focusing on the topic of caregiver-infant interaction.
+B. F. Skinner's book Verbal Behavior (1957) does not quite emphasize language development, but to understand human behavior.
+Additionally, his work serves in understanding social interactions in the child's early developmental stages, focusing on the topic of caregiver-infant interaction.
 Skinner's functional analysis of verbal behavior terminology and theories is commonly used to understand the relationship between language development but was primarily designed to describe behaviors of interest and explain the cause of those behaviors.
 Noam Chomsky, an American linguistic professor, has criticized and questioned Skinner's theories about the possible suggestion of parental tutoring in language development.
-However, there is a lack of supporting evidence where Skinner makes the statement.
+However, there is a lack of supporting evidence for Skinner's statement.
 Understanding language is a complex topic but can be understood through the use of two theories: innateness and acquisition.
 Both theories offer a different perspective whether language is inherently "acquired" or "learned".

 Operant conditioning

-Operant conditioning was developed by B.F.
-Skinner in 1938 and is form of learning in which the frequency of a behavior is controlled by consequences to change behavior.
+Operant conditioning was developed by B. F. Skinner in 1938 and is a form of learning in which the frequency of a behavior is controlled by consequences to change behavior.
 In other words, behavior is controlled by historical consequential contingencies, particularly reinforcement—a stimulus that increases the probability of performing behaviors, and punishment—a stimulus that decreases such probability.
 The core tools of consequences are either positive (presenting stimuli following a response), or negative (withdrawn stimuli following a response).

 The following descriptions explains the concepts of four common types of consequences in operant conditioning: